luisfff/Users/README.md

-# README #

-Users Api
+### Users API

-## Users api Project
+## Users API

-This project consists of a solution capable of reproducing small functionalities for a user profile.
-The proejct uses event sourcing and SQRS.
-RavenDb is used as the database.
+A solution for reproducing user profile functionalities, built with event sourcing and SQRS, using RavenDB as the database.

+## Features
+User registration
+User FullName Update
+Get User by user Id

+## Getting Started
+Run database in container: docker-compose up
+Run the project: dotnet run
+Access the API at http://localhost:5177

+## Documentations
+API endpoints and request/response samples can be found in the Swagger UI.